Class PGS_Voronoi

 innerVoronoiRaw

-public static org.tinfour.voronoi.BoundedVoronoiDiagram innerVoronoiRaw(processing.core.PShape shape, boolean constrain, @Nullable double[] bounds, @Nullable Collection<processing.core.PVector> steinerPoints, int relaxations) Generates a Voronoi diagram of a given shape, where shape vertices are voronoi point sites.
+public static org.tinfour.voronoi.BoundedVoronoiDiagram innerVoronoiRaw(processing.core.PShape shape, @Nullable double[] bounds, @Nullable Collection<processing.core.PVector> steinerPoints, int relaxations) Generates a Voronoi diagram of a given shape, where shape vertices are voronoi point sites.
 In this method each voronoi cell designates the area closest to some vertex.Note: If the input shape is polygonal, the output is sensitive to how densely populated lines are in the input.
 It may be desirable to first process a polygonal shape with

 densify(density=~10)